ContentMine/workshop-resources/software-tutorials/ami/README.md

 ### d) ami2-regex

-**Now, what is a regex?**

 Regex is the shortcut for ([regular expression](https://en.wikipedia.org/wiki/Regular_expression)) and is used to match search patterns inside text.
-This means to search for such basic strings like "Dinosaur" inside a sentence, but also allows way more complex patterns to look for, like a string where the first two characters are numbers, followed by 3 big letters and finished by a dot. `[Dd]inosaur[s]?` matches for example upper and lower case words in singular and plural form, so you look at the same time for Dinosaur, dinosaur, Dinosaurs, and dinosaurs.
-Do you see the potential for formalizing searches?
+This means to search for such basic strings like "ursus" inside a sentence, but also allows way more complex patterns to look for, `[Uu]rsus` matches for example upper and lower case letters, so you look at the same time for Ursus and ursus.

 Digits can be added by e.g. `[0-9]`, which matches any digit, or by fixed sequences `(00111001)`.
 Non-alphanumeric characters have to be escaped by `\`, so if you want to search for the number 3.14 explicitly, the regex looks like `(3\.14)`.
-ADD LINK TO A TUTORIAL AND IN DETAIL DESCRIPTION.

 We will now see a variety of regex-s and how they are used in a XML file.